b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/The Plates.md

 &mdash; *Lucy Mack Smith, History, 1844–1845, Page [2], bk.
 9, p.
 [2], bk.
 9, The Joseph Smith Papers, accessed July 22, 2024, https://www.josephsmithpapers.org/paper-summary/lucy-mack-smith-history-1844-1845/106*

 😐 k

+We've already read some [[#Was it Moroni, or Nephi?|disagreements]] in the past about *who*, exactly, "the angel" could refer to.
+Neither of these accounts specify.